Herbicides and Hay

 Humic acid for horses and dogs

-With my own horses and dogs, I am taking a proactive approach to glyphosate.
+With my own horses and dogs, I am taking a proactive approach to glyphosate and its ability to result in contaminated hay.
 I know it is in my hay.
 My dogs are on raw, but most of the raw protein is grass-fed, and not necessarily organic.
 So I can’t be sure they aren’t getting some glyphosate exposure.

 For the dogs, I use BioStar’s Juvenate K9, providing a blend of shilajit extract with Indian gooseberry extract bound to chromium, a micro-mineral important in the metabolism of fat, protein, and carbohydrates.

-Are our animals getting sick because of glyphosate?
+Are our animals getting sick because of glyphosate or other herbicides present in contaminated hay and other environmental sources?
 We just don’t know with any exactness.
 The World Health Organization has declared glyphosate a probable carcinogen, while several studies have already shown that glyphosate suppresses the hemoproteins: cytochrome P450 enzymes and amino acid biosynthesis by the gut microbiome.
 Other studies have shown glyphosate’s effect on specific beneficial bacteria; Lactobacillus, Bacillus, Bifidobacterium, and Enterococcus populations are reduced in the GI tract, while the more harmful bacterial strains like E. coli and Salmonella are resistant to glyphosate, meaning their numbers can increase under glyphosate exposure while the beneficial bacteria perish.